 ”The proverb, Ignorance Is Bliss, is probably one of the single most deluded proverbs of all time.
 If there is an issue you are facing with, that issue doesn’t disappear by avoiding it.
 It’s still there; it always will be until you face it.

 It’s like an ostrich burying its head in the sand – Just because you are turning your head away from everything else and pretending everything is okay, does not mean it is okay.” – Living in Liberation (2009 site classic)

 (I shared my escapism behaviors in detail in Living in Liberation, which I recommend you check out as a self-reflection piece.)

 Have there been any problems bothering you of late?
 What can you do to start addressing them?

-Start by taking baby steps.
+Instead of avoiding them, acknowledge the presence of those problems first.
+Then, identify baby steps to address them, and take these steps.
 One step, however small, is progress when made in the right direction.
 Refer to point #5 for a list of helpful tips to handle problems.

 3. Compare with others